ppmim/PAPI4K/papi/docs/modules.rst

 ``correctNonLinearity``
 ***********************
-HAWAII-2RG_ near-IR detectors exhibit an inherent non-linear response.
+HAWAII-xRG_ near-IR detectors exhibit an inherent non-linear response.
 It is caused by the change of the applied reverse bias voltage due to the accumulation of generated charge.
 The effect increases with signal levels, so that the measured signal deviates stronger